scp-cloudacademy/ce-advanced/21/config_container_registry.md

-# Create and Connect Kubernetes Cluster
+# Create and use Container Registry

   **Scenario :**